 1. When you dream about your first love

 The ex people tend to dream about most often is their first love.
 "You'll dream about them years after you're together—they'll continue to pop up because of what they represent," Loewenberg says.
-"Your first love represents passion and feeling desired, and someone else always wanting to be together with you.
+"Your first love represents passion and feeling desired...
 That excitement, the butterflies, that spice that you experience with your first love will continue to show up for a few reasons."

-One of those reasons may be that your current relationship is becoming routine, as she says all relationships do.
+Your first love appearing in your dreams could be due to a current relationship becoming routine, which all relationships do at some point.
 "It's a healthy dream in the sense that it's reminding you that you need these feelings, so think of what you can do in your current relationship to spice it up and make it exciting again."
 She adds that a first love can also show up in dreams if you're single and seeking a relationship as a way for your subconscious to remind you that you've been in love before and can be in love again.

 2. When you dream about an abusive ex

 This could mean a few things.
 One possibility is "you haven't been able to let go of the distrust, the anger, and the resentment that they created," says Loewenberg, adding that part of you may still be allowing the ex to live on in your head.